 Keeping a close eye on the data in this dashboard will help you refine your Facebook ads for the best performance by keeping frequency low and ensuring that the amount you’re spending is less than the amount you’re earning in revenue.

 Grab this template or browse more Facebook Ads report templates.

 Created by: Square 2 Marketing

 Ultimately, you want your website to generate leads.
 But you also need to have an understanding of which channels are scalable so that you can use your limited amount of time as wisely as possible.

 This dashboard shows you which channels have been most responsible for your total lead count.
 Using this data, you can decide to focus your efforts more on the channels that are driving you closer to your goals, as well as scale down those that just aren’t really contributing to your company’s bottom line.

 Grab this template or browse more HubSpot Marketing report templates.

 Marketing KPIs extend beyond just the impacts of your team’s activities on traffic, leads, and revenue.
 If you’re running a marketing project, you also need a way to monitor and report on the status of that project.
 This Asana project overview dashboard makes that easy, giving you an overview of:

 This gives you the high-level data you need to identify when a project is at risk for not being completed on time and within budget so you can check with your team before it’s too late and brainstorm ways to get things back on track.

-Hopefully, these report templates give you some ideas on how to measure your work.
+Hopefully, these report templates from our marketing dashboard software give you some ideas on how to measure your work.
 But remember: you need to do more than just look at your metrics each month.
-You also need to make sure you’re taking action on the insights that the data provides.
+You also need to make sure you’re taking action on the insights that your marketing automation dashboard data provides.